jamespfennell/transiter/docs/docs/feedparsers.md

 - `end_time` - a `datetime.datetime` object.
 - `creation_time` - a `datetime.datetime` object.
 - `route_ids` - a list IDs for the routes the alert is associated to.

+### Direction rules

+Direction rules are used to compensate for the lack of a per-stop headsign field in the GTFS realtime spec.
+The direction rules system is used to determine the direction of a trip at a given stop (for example, "uptown" versus "downtown").
+Of all direction rules that match, the rule with the highest priority is used for provide the direction.

+The New York City Subway uses a [https://github.com/jamespfennell/transiter-nycsubway/blob/master/transiter_nycsubway/stationscsvparser.py](custom direction rules parser).

+The `transiter.models.DirectionRule` object
+supports setting the following attributes:

+- `priority` - an integer, the priority of the rule.
+Lower integers are favored.
+- `stop_id` - the stop this rule is for.
+- `direction_id` - boolean corresponding to the trip's direction ID.
+- `track` - the track.
+- `name` - the name of the direction to be applied to trips matching this rule.